SuperBearAdventure/shicka/readme.md

 - `trailer` gives the links to the trailers of the game on `www.youtube.com`

+- `unverification` refuses the author of the given message

 - `update` gives the links to the latest updates of the game on `play.google.com` and `apps.apple.com`

+- `verification` approves the author of the given message

 ### Hooks